COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 She fits in well with her peers, comes from a pleasant family, and is well educated.

-So how do you re-write this ship with the economic power?
+So, how can you rewrite this ship using economic power?

 The economics

-The Advocate also stated that “the LGBT community earns its place at the table of economic opportunity with an input to the economy of over $1.7 trillion and an estimated 33,000 jobs.”
+In their article, the Advocate stated that “the LGBT community earns its place at the table of economic opportunity with an input to the economy of over $1.7 trillion and several jobs thousands of jobs globally.”

 As the fight continues, there is an illusive tide of change:

-A recent YouTube report by an Arizona pastor claimed that “if gays were executed, we could have an AIDS-free world by Christmas.”
-If the god they all worship is love for all, who decides which one he does not love?
+A recent YouTube video by an Arizona pastor said that “if gays were executed, we could have an AIDS-free world by Christmas.”
+If the god they all adore is love for all, who decides those he doesn’t love?

-But do not be fooled there are many unanchored vessels that will require stronger anchors to hold any movements toward the bean of colors.
+But as I have noted, do not be fooled there are many unanchored vessels that will require stronger anchors to hold any movements toward the bean of colors.

 Today, many regional leaders remain deafeningly silent on human rights amendments or new legislation.

-Homosexuals and their agenda, according to anti-gay protesters, are bad for strong and healthy families, righteousness, and justice.
+There are some who continue to argue that Homosexuals and their agenda, according to anti-gay protesters, have a negative impact on strong and healthy families, righteousness, and justice.
+However, these claims are met with skepticism by many.

 Collaboration regardless of location, race culture, and economic status.